Western University logo

 Format:

-The interview lasts 30 minutes.
-The panel is made of 3 people: a physician, a community member, and a current medical student.
+The interview lasts approximately 30-45 minutes.
+The panel consists of 3 people: a physician, a community member, and a current medical student.

 For more detailed interview advice, visit our Interview Guide.